eloquent/phony/scripts/mocks-and-handles.md

 }
 ```

 And we're done.
 Simple as that.
+Let's run the tests once more for good measure:

+> (run in terminal)

+And everything's still working, as you can see.

-This last option is definitely my favorite when
+This last option is definitely my favorite when technical constraints allow for
-technical constraints allow for it, and I recommend you use it when you can
+it, and I recommend you use it when you can also.
-also.